Outdoor stone steps can be an attractive and functional addition to you yard, providing easy access to different areas in the yard.

 Where there is a rock or log retaining soil behind it.

-As it happens we even had a large amount of leftover stacked stone from a little retaining wall we had built.
+And as it happens we had a large amount of leftover stacked stone from a little retaining wall we had built.

 So the cost of this project would be minimal.

 Follow this guide to build your own outdoor stone steps and make your backyard beautiful and accessible.

 Outdoor Stone Stairs Stand the Test of Time

 For centuries stone has been used for stairs, in fact they may be some of the oldest structures.